 The district was formed to maintain and operate library services within the Del Norte County boundaries.
 In 1978, The Del Norte County Board of Supervisors granted formation for the Del Norte County Library District and its commission.
-The District
+The District was established for the purpose of providing county wide library services pursuant to Education Code sections 19400-19532.

 The District's governing body is an elected Board of Trustees; Trustees must be residents of the District/County.
 Although Board members are elected at-large, geographic representation within the county-wide service area is welcomed.
 The Board approves the Library Manager who acts as the chief administrative officer for the district.
-The district is staffed by 7 employees and 14 volunteers.
-Currently there is one full-time library manager and six part-time staff.
+The district is staffed by nine part-time employees and between 5 and 10 volunteers.

-Board meetings are held in the Reading Room of the main library at 190 Price Mall, Crescent City, on the fourth Thursday of each month at 10 a.m., with special meetings scheduled as needed.
+Board meetings are held in the Reading Room of the main library at 190 Price Mall, Crescent City, on the fourth Thursday of each month at 9 a.m., with special meetings scheduled as needed.
 All meetings are conducted and noticed as required by the Brown Act; meetings are announced on the District website and in the Library announcement area at County Offices.